curlsloth/NYU-HPC-4-newbies/README.md

 #### Step 5: Inside the container, download and install miniconda to /ext3/miniconda3 ####

+Run these lines:
 ```
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
 bash Miniconda3-latest-Linux-x86_64.sh -b -p /ext3/miniconda3
 ```
-You can further run this line to remove the installation file
+You can further run this line to remove the installation file:
 ```
 rm Miniconda3-latest-Linux-x86_64.sh
 ```

 #### Step 6: Create a wrapper script /ext3/env.sh using a text editor ####

-Use `nano` to create and open the file by typing
+Use `nano` to create and open the file by running this:
 ```
 nano /ext3/env.sh
 ```